imki123/imki123/README.md

 ## 😄 About Me

 Hello!
-I am Hoodie(Geeyoung Im), a FE developer aiming to become a front-end tech leader.
-My dream is to become a developer that helps the world.
-I strive to create valuable products. ✨
+I'm working as a front-end engineer.
+I create products that help the world with proper design and good code.
+I think product, colleagues, and growth are important factors. 😎 ✨

 ## ⛵ Blog